Pallache family: Netherlands

 Samuel Pallache may have helped found the first synagogue in Amsterdam.
-As early as his 1769 Memorias do Estabelecimento e Progresso dos Judeos Portuguezes e Espanhoes nesta Famosa Cidade de Amsterdam, David Franco Mendes records a first minyan in Amsterdam with sixteen worshippers, including Samuel and Joseph Pallache.
-Other sources go further to claim that this first minyan occurred in Palache's home, as they were dignitaries (envoys from Morocco) and occurred around 1590 or Yom Kippur 1596.
-However, in their book A Man of Three Worlds on Samuel Pallache, Professors García-Arenal and Gerard A. Wiegers point out that the Pallache brothers arrived in Amsterdam in the first decade of the following century.
+As early as 1769, David Franco Mendes records a first minyan in Amsterdam with sixteen worshippers, including Samuel and Joseph Pallache.
+Other sources go further to claim that this first minyan occurred in Palache's home, as they were envoys from Morocco and occurred around 1590 or Yom Kippur 1596.
+However, Professors García-Arenal and Gerard Wiegers point out that the Pallache brothers arrived in Amsterdam in the 1600s decade.

 Turkey

-Around 1840, the Pallache home in Smyrna became today's Beth Hillel Synagogue (Turkish Bet-Ilel Sinagogu) and seat of a yeshiva or beit madras.
+Around 1840, the Pallache home in Smyrna became today's Beth Hillel Synagogue and seat of a yeshiva or beit madras.
 The synagogue lies in the Kemeraltı marketplace district in Izmir and is named after Haim or Abraham Palacci.
 Professor Stanford J. Shaw stated it was Haim who founded the Beth Hillel Palacci or his son Abraham.
 According to Jewish Izmir Heritage, "In the 19th century, Rabbi Avraham Palache founded in his home a synagogue named Beit Hillel, after the philanthropist from Bucharest who supported the publication of Rabbi Palache's books.
 However, the name 'Avraham Palache Synagogue' was also used by the community."
 This synagogue forms a cluster of eight extant (from a recorded peak of 34 in the 19th century), all adjacent... [making] Izmir is the only city in the world in which an unusual cluster of synagogues bearing a typical medieval Spanish architectural style is preserved ...[and] creating an historical architectural complex unique in the world."
 The Zalman Shazar Center also refers to Beit Hillel synagogue as "Avraham Palaggi's synagogue" but then states that "the synagogue was founded by Palaggi Family in 1840" and that Rav Avraham Palaggi "used" it.
 "The building had been used as a synagogue and a Beit Midrash.
 The synagogue has not been used since 1960's."
-It concludes, "The synagogue was founded by the Palaggi family and is therefore very important."